JensKlimke/embedded-framework/README.md

 A very small framework for embedded applications.
 Can be used for Arduino applications.
 Currently containing

-# Features
+# Features already implemented

-* Very simple logical state machine implementation with timer functionality
+* Very simple logical state machine implementation with timer functionality.

+## Next steps

+- [ ] Start state and end state
+- [ ] Multiple chained transitions

 ## Features to be implemented